Jefferson49/ExtendedImportExport/README.md

 * **<a name="MY_GEDCOM_MEDIA_PATH">MY_GEDCOM_MEDIA_PATH</a>** specifies a part of the media file path, which shall be removed from file names during the GEDCOM import
   * Accepted values: A file path used in the GEDCOM import file, e.g. "C:\Documents\"
   * If the file path contains slashes, the value needs to be included in brackets

+* **<a name="MY_GEDBAS_APIKEY">MY_GEDBAS_APIKEY</a>** specifies a GEDBAS API key, which allows to upload GEDCOM files for a certain GEDBAS account.
+  * If you login into your GEDBAS account, you can identify your individual key with the following link: [GEDBAS API key](https://gedbas.genealogy.net/user/apiKeys)

+* **<a name="MY_GEDBAS_ID">MY_GEDBAS_ID</a>** specifies the Id of the GEDBAS database, to which the GEDCOM file shall be uploaded.
+  * In order to create a new database in GEDBAS, leave the Id field empty.
+  * If you login into your GEDBAS account, you can identify existing GEDBAS databbase Ids with the following link: [GEDBAS database Ids](https://gedbas.genealogy.net/database/myFiles)

 ### Extending the Remote API with further parameters
 It is possible to add further parameters and values to the remote URL.
 The full set of parameters - either like described above or any freely added parameters - will be handed over to the GEDCOM filter in the **$param** variable of the **function customConvert**: